© 2024 Connecticut Public

 Many women told Connecticut Public in interviews that they do not want Trump to again become president, even though some do not fully support Harris.

 Idrovo is volunteering for Harris’ campaign, calling up voters and knocking on doors.
-It’s her first campaign, as she said she will be personally impacted by who wins in November.
+She's even helping with campaign efforts in other states.
+She said she will be personally impacted by who wins in November.

 “The only reason why I’m with Kamala Harris is because Trump will deport me,” Idrovo said.